hotoffthehamster/human-friendly_pedantic-timedelta/CONTRIBUTING.rst

     (pedantic-timedelta) $ deactivate
     $

-4. Before starting work on a new feature or bugfix, make sure your ``develop`` branch is up to date with the official branch::
+4. Before starting work on a new feature or bug fix, make sure your ``develop`` branch is up to date with the official branch::

     (pedantic-timedelta) $ cdproject